Frumple/mrt-status-page/README.md

 - **schedule 0.4.3**
 - **zeroc-ice 3.7.0**

-After installing Python, the easiest way to install these packages is by using **pip**:
+After installing Python, the easiest way to install these packages is by navigating to the project root directory and using **pip** with the provided requirements file:

-    pip install Flask mcstatus redis requests schedule zeroc-ice
+    pip install -r requirements.txt

 ## Configuration